wootguy/ApiGenerator/README.md

 }
 ```

+Note that there are separate headers for Windows and Linux.
+The offsets for some class fields are different on Linux.
+You need add the appropriate folder to your header search path depending on which OS you're building for.

 # Updating headers
 The header files will likely become invalid when a new version of Sven Co-op is released, causing crashes for the plugins that use them.
 Follow the steps below to generate new header files with the updated property offsets.